linaaaf/docs/content/en/docs/marketplace/genai/mendix-cloud-genai/navigate_mxgenai.md

 #### Add Data from an External Datasource: Confluence (Beta)

-Another available option for adding data to your knowledge base is to ingest information stored in Confluence.
-Select the **Connect to Confluence** option and follow the steps to fill in your connection details.
-After successful creation of the new datasource, you can start the actual data ingestion by pressing the symbol for **Sync external data source** in the card displaying the external data source's information inside of the content overview.
-More buttons to view details about the ingestion job or delete the data source are available, too.
+To add data to your knowledge base, you can also ingest information stored in Confluence.
+Select the Connect to Confluence option and follow the steps to enter your connection details.
+The system uses basic authentication, requiring only an API key without scopes, which you can create [here](https://id.atlassian.com/manage-profile/security/api-tokens).
+Once you've successfully created the new data source, you can initiate the data ingestion by clicking the **Sync Datasource** icon on the details card in the content overview.
+Additional buttons are available to view ingestion job details or delete the data source.

 {{< figure src="/attachments/appstore/platform-supported-content/modules/genai/navigate_mxgenai/ManageConfluenceDatasource.png" >}}

-Use the collection name displayed in this same card to connect to the confluence data source from a Mendix app and access its knoweldge after the synchronization has ended successfully.
+Use the collection name shown on the card to connect your Mendix application to the Confluence data source.
+You can access this knowledge once the synchronization process has completed successfully.

 ## Token Consumption Monitor